Dino1G/On-the-Training-and-Result-Analysis-of-the-Classification-Algorithm-XGBoost/README.md

 # On the Training and Result Analysis of the Classification Algorithm XGBoost

-## Abstract
-This paper explores the XGBoost and Gradient Boosting Decision Tree (GBDT) algorithms for analyzing COVID datasets.
-Our study aims to compare these two widely used techniques in machine learning and their effectiveness in different aspects such as performance, accuracy, precision, and model training time.

-### Authors
+## Authors
 - Yi-Chun Huang
 - 36282705
 - 36202620
 - 36347797
+-
+## Abstract
+This paper explores the XGBoost and Gradient Boosting Decision Tree (GBDT) algorithms for analyzing COVID datasets.
+Our study aims to compare these two widely used techniques in machine learning and their effectiveness in different aspects such as performance, accuracy, precision, and model training time.

 ## Introduction
 The paper begins with an exploration of tree methods and boosting techniques.
 We delve into the mathematical principles of XGBoost, its implementation, and a comparative analysis with the GBDT algorithm.
 The focus is on understanding the advantages, disadvantages, and applicability of these methods in various scenarios.